 Graduate School of Science and Technology

-School of Fundamental Science and Technology
+School of Mathematical and Physical Sciences

-• Center for Applied Physics and Physico-Informatics
+• Curriculum of Applied Physics and Physico-Informatics

-• Center for Biosciences and Informatics
+• Curriculum of Biosciences and Informatics

-School of Integrated Design Engineering
+School of Engineering and Design

-• Center for Electronics and Electrical Engineering
+• Curriculum of Electronics and Electrical Engineering

 The curriculum for the Master's program is divided into four categories: General courses, Specialized courses, Independent Study course and Graduate Research course.
 Regardless of their majors, students are free to take any of the General courses and Specialised courses to complete their programme to a total of at least 30 credits.
 Each lecture course is usually worth 2 credits.